UGA and Non-UGA Scholarship Information & Announcements

 Student Responsibility to Inform OSFA When Awarded an External Scholarship(s):

-Students who have been awarded Outside Scholarships and Other Resources by someone other than OSFA or Undergraduate Admissions must immediately notify OSFA by submitting OSFA's Private Outside Scholarship Reporting Form.
+Students who have been awarded Outside Scholarships and Other Resources by someone other than OSFA or Undergraduate Admissions must immediately notify OSFA by logging in to Athena and clicking on the Add/View Resources button at the bottom of the Award Offer tab.

 All external scholarship checks awarded to students to attend UGA should be mailed to: